TolikPylypchuk/KeyboardSwitch/index.md

 get the _x64_ installer.
 If your computer runs on the Arm architecture, then you should get the _arm64_ installer.
 If you're not sure, then you most likely need the _x64_ installer.

 After installation, the Keyboard Switch Settings app will start.
+It may take some time as the app will do some initial setup.
 If it doesn't start for some reason, then find it in the list of your apps.

-In the opened app press _Start_.
+In the opened settings app, press _Start_.

 That's it!
-You're ready to use Keyboard Switch in it's basic configuration.
+You're ready to use Keyboard Switch in its basic configuration.
 There's a big chance you won't need to configure it further.
 But if you do, the you can read more [in the docs](https://docs.keyboardswitch.tolik.io).

 To switch text forward, select the text, and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd> twice.
 To switch it backward, press